Hot Tub Gimmicks and How To Avoid Them

 Hot tub motors range in horsepower and quantity.
 Dual motors tend to be the most common set up on mid-range to high end spas, but smaller tubs (based on water volume) preform just fine with a single motor.

 Horsepower is generally measured two ways: Brake and rated.
-Break horsepower (BHP) denotes the initial speed used when the motor is activated.
+Brake horsepower (BHP) denotes the initial speed used when the motor is activated.
 This measurement is temporary as once the water is moving the motor throttles down to a lesser speed.
 This is the rated horsepower.